Lawremwashail/airbnb-clone-project/README.md

 Security Features
 Implements authentication, authorization, and data validation to protect user information and ensure safe transactions.
 Security is a core part of the system design.

+## API Security

+Securing the backend APIs is a critical part of the Airbnb Clone Project.
+The following measures will be implemented to protect data, users, and the overall system:

+Authentication
+Ensures that only registered users can access protected endpoints.
+This prevents unauthorized access to sensitive information such as user profiles, bookings, and payments.

+Authorization
+Controls what actions each user role (guest or host) can perform.
+For example, guests can create bookings but cannot manage other users’ properties, while hosts can add or update their own listings.

+Data Validation and Sanitization
+All incoming data will be validated and sanitized to prevent attacks such as SQL injection and cross-site scripting (XSS).
+This ensures that only clean and safe data is stored and processed.

+Rate Limiting
+Prevents abuse of the API by limiting the number of requests a user can make in a given timeframe.
+This protects against denial-of-service (DoS) attacks and keeps the system stable.

+Encryption (HTTPS and Password Hashing)
+All communication between the client and server will use HTTPS to secure data in transit.
+Passwords will be hashed using secure algorithms to protect user credentials even if the database is compromised.

+Secure Payments
+Payment processing will follow strict security protocols, including tokenization and encryption, to safeguard financial transactions and protect users’ payment information.

+Why Security is Crucial
+- Protects user data from being exposed to attackers.
+- Ensures trust in the platform by securing bookings and payment systems.
+- Prevents malicious activity that could disrupt the service.
+- Provides compliance with security best practices for real-world applications.